Daneshmehr/Random-Number-Generation-Statistics-Probability/README.md

 # Random Number Generation, Statistics, Probability

-Part 1: Generate random numbers
+1.py : Generate random numbers

-Part 2: Create a new piece of code (can start by copying and pasting the original example with a new name) that can read the random numbers from the file and create a plot
+2.py : Create a new piece of code (can start by copying and pasting the original example with a new name) that can read the random numbers from the file and create a plot